vaginessa/porn-vault/page/docs/guides/docker.md

 ```

 - By default, the images set the environment variable `PV_CONFIG_FOLDER=/config`, and create a volume for `/config`.
 Otherwise, you may run into permission or persistence issues.

+## Build from source (advanced)

+You can build a docker image yourself with the `Dockerfile` in the `docker` folder.
+To do this, you must "clone" this git repository or download a zip of the sources (not the release zips) from Github.
+Then you can follow one of the docker-cli or docker-compose guides above.

+> **WARNING**: the docker context (i.e. where you are running the command from) has to be the root of the repository.
+You just need to specify the path to the appropriate Dockerfile.

+There is a `Dockerfile` in the `docker` folder of the repo that allow you to either build an image locally.

+Build the image with `docker build -t porn-vault -f docker/Dockerfile.debian .`